clawpack/doc/doc/bouss2d.rst

 be modified for the Boussinesq code.

 Two `Makefile` variables `PETSC_DIR` and `PETSC_ARCH` must be set (perhaps as environment variables in the shell from which `make` is invoked).
-These are described further below in :ref:`bouss2d_prereqs`.
+Together these specify the path to the installation of PETSc that you wish to use, see `Maintaining Your PETSc Installation(s) <https://petsc.org/release/install/multibuild/>`_ in the PETSc documentation.

 The `Makefile` should also include a line of the form::